 Comparison of Overlap Measures

 Discussion of these measures then raises the question of whether each one is truly assessing some unique concept or if they simply tap into our overall linguistic knowledge.
 Taken at face value, word pair associations and semantic word relations appear to be vastly different, yet the line between semantics/associations and thematics is much more blurred.
 While thematic word relations are indeed an aspect of semantic memory and include word co-occurrence as an integral part of their creation, themes appear to be indicative of a separate area of linguistic processing.
-Previous research by Maki & Buchanan, (2008) appears to confirm this theory.
+Previous research by Maki and Buchanan (2008) appears to confirm this theory.
 Using clustering and factor analysis techniques, they analyzed multiple associative, semantic, and text-based measures of associative and semantic knowledge.
 Their findings suggest associative measures to be separate from semantic measures.
 Additionally, semantic information derived from lexical measures (e.g., COS and JCN) was found to be separate from measures generated from analyses of text corpora, suggesting that text-based measures may be more representative of thematic information than purely semantic information.

 While it is apparent that these word relation measures are each assessing different domains of our linguistic knowledge, care must be taken when building experimental stimuli through the use of normed databases, as many word pairs overlap on multiple types of measurements, and even the early studies of semantic priming used association word norms for stimuli creation (Lucas, 2000; Meyer et al., 1975; Meyer & Schvaneveldt, 1971).
 This observation becomes strikingly apparent when one desires the creation of word pairs related only on one dimension.
 One particular difficulty faced by researchers comes when attempting to separate association strength from semantic feature overlap, as highly associated items tend to be semantically related as well.
 Additionally, a lack of association strength between two items may not necessarily be indicative of a total lack of association, as traditional norming tasks typically do not produce a large enough set of responses to capture all possible associations between items.
 Some items with weak associations will inevitably slip through the cracks (Hutchison, 2003).